kraftartberlin-micha/slim-ms/README.md

 run `make testing` to start phpunit and phpstan in one command

-### working demo-endpoints
-- `/` or `everything that not matches` with `GET` responses `index`
-- `product` with `GET` responses all products as json
-- `product` with `POST` add or update data and responses all products as json
-  - for payload check unittests

 ## next steps
-- refactoring routing
+- refactoring routing (regexp and config)
-- add proxy/fullpage-caching to nginx for special pages
-- implement PUT requests
+- implement PUT requests and some more statuscodes
 - change crappy test-repository to something near reality. maybe i add redis to this, but i dont want to choose too much for you
 - add psr-http-messages interface
 - change valueobject-creation to static